 To be effective for SEO, tags should be in reasonable numbers, shouldn’t overlap with your category’s names, and should be consistent in terms of spelling and capitalization.

-To get the most out of your tags in terms of SEO, consider these advises:
+To get the most out of your tags in terms of SEO, consider these pieces of advice:

 - Avoid creating similar names for your tags and categories.
 This can bring confusion to the search engines on which one should be indexed, thus, resulting in ineffective optimization.
 In short, avoid creating a tag Recipes and a category with this very same name.